ndsev/zserio/doc/ZserioLanguageOverview.md

     spanning three lines. */
 ```

-### Documentation Comments
+### Classic Documentation Comments

-To support inline documentation within a zserio module, multi-line comments starting with `/**` are treated as
+To support generation of documentation, multi-line comments starting with `/**` are treated as special
-special documentation comments.
+classic documentation comments.
 The idea and syntax is borrowed from Java(doc).
-A documentation comment is
+A classic documentation comment
-associated to the following type or field definition.
-The documentation comment and the corresponding
+is associated to the following type or field definition.
+The classic documentation comment and the corresponding
 definition may only be separated by whitespace.

 **Example**